AngD1019/Employee_Database_Analysis-SQL/README.md

-# Employee
+# Employee Database Analysis

 ## Overview of Analysis
-The goal of this challenge is to help those in charge of hiring and staffing at a large company called Pewlett Hackard to understand in greater detail how upcoming retirements of current employees will impact staffing needs in their business.
+The goal of this project is to help those in charge of hiring and staffing at a large company called Pewlett Hackard to understand in greater detail how upcoming retirements of current employees will impact staffing needs in their business.
 The term used for a larger number of retirements happening around the same time is "silver tsunami".
-The specific pieces of information that we are looking for in this challenge to help Pewlett Hackard is to understand how many current employees are retirement-ready, and how many of these retirement-ready employees are qualified to mentor the next generation of Pewlett Hackard employees.
+The specific pieces of information that we are looking for in this project to help Pewlett Hackard is to understand how many current employees are retirement-ready, and how many of these retirement-ready employees are qualified to mentor the next generation of Pewlett Hackard employees.
+I used SQL queries and Entity Relationship Diagrams (ERDs) to organize and analyze this data.

 ## Results

+### Deliverable 1: The Number of Retiring Employees by Title

 -The job titles that will be impacted most by upcoming retirements are Senior Engineer at 25,916 expected retirements, Senior Staff at 24,926, and Engineer at 9,285.